con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab ye shes me bo che/ /
 > 	61d me bo che] monlam; me 'o che VM

 Comprised of vajras, wholly firm and dense,
-Newly born sovereign ruler of the world,
+The newborn sovereign ruler of the world,
-Emerging from the sky, and self arising,
+Emerging from the sky, the self arisen,
-A great inferno of knowledge of wisdom, (61)
+A great inferno of knowledge of insight, (61)

 * The elements of the compound 'whole firm and dense' are reversed in the Tibetan translations and also reflected in the translation here.
-* sāra as adjective = atidṛḍha (śabdāratnāvalī via kalpadruma)
+* *sāra* as adjective = *atidṛḍha* (Śabdāratnāvalī via Kalpadruma)

 > vairocano mahādīptir jñānajyotir virocanaḥ |